The Authority of Direct Experience

 Funnily, it is within a wispy thought that these scientists have trapped their view of existence.
 They hold strong to the wispy belief that matter - the stuff that supposedly exists separate from Consciousness - is the fundamental Substance of the cosmos.
 They hold to a belief in something that no one, in the history of humanity, has experientially verified.
 No one has ever experienced 'matter', that is something other than Consciousness itself.
 Thus, to be an objective physicalist is to hallucinate something that is not really there.
 That is one definition of insanity.

 Like the totality of the cosmos, the hills and your body exhibit, before language is born, the aliveness that enlivens their topology.
 You will not find that aliveness enclosed in rhetoric, in books.
-It is found deeper than the superficial layer of apparency.
+It is found deeper than the surface layer of apparency.
 That aliveness is the very Substance of the hills, the earth and the cosmos, and indeed the rhetoric and the books.
-Probe gently with attention, or open attention wide, into a felt communion with the landscape, or the deeper Substance of the words, and invite yourself to experience the substantial Reality of Consciousness that is their essential basis.
+So probe gently with attention, or open attention wide, into a felt communion with the landscape, and the deeper Substance of the words, and invite yourself to experience the substantial Reality of Consciousness that is their essential basis.

 This is why the quality of communication during spiritually instructive writings or conversations depends not on intellectual cleverness but on the degree to which the words arise from and remain transparent to the living Source itself.
-When language is free of distortion and born of direct experience, it doesn't obscure Reality but rather unveils it.
+When language is free of distortion and born of direct experience, it doesn't obscure Reality, rather it unveils Reality.
 Such words do not merely describe; they resonate with the very aliveness they point toward, awakening clarity in the listener or reader.
-In this way, language becomes not a veil but a vehicle for the transmission of truth.
+In this way, language is a vehicle for the transmission of truth, instead of a veil.

 Most of us on this path of spiritual illumination have been graced by reading words and books that penetratingly open a channel in us, a channel which welcomes a shining through of the background aliveness of our essential Self.
 Words can and do have the power to reveal Reality, if they come from the direct experience of Reality.
 Test the quality of a tree by the fruit that it bares, and listen to the unmediated messages of your intimate Consciousness for the flavour of the fruit.
 Is it sweet, delicious, ripe or otherwise?